-The HeartStart 5066A will be kept in the Snack Shack throughout the Little League Baseball Season.
-It will be accessible to anyone who needs it.
+HMBLL has two AED devices that are kept in the container by fields 1 and 2, behind the Snack Shack throughout the Little League Baseball Season.
+The second AED is in the container between fields 4 and 5.
+They will be accessible to anyone who needs it.
 Weatherproof signs will be placed throughout the Smith Field Sports Complex, indicating the presence of a defibrillator on site, as well as directing the responders to the device's location.